mk-fg/games/README.rst

   Script to lookup what depends on specific mod using `Factorio Mod Portal API <https://wiki.factorio.com/Mod_portal_API>`_.

-  | Does as much caching as possible to allow running repeated lookup.
+  | Does as much caching as possible to allow running many lookups.
   | Run with -h/--help option to get usage info.

 - mod-list.yaml - list of mods from when I last played (should include base game